Butler County Dog Licensing

 - Farm Animals – Cranberry does not have regulations concerning horses or other farm livestock.

 Animal pests – Contact an animal removal service for invasive pests, such as raccoons.
-Contact an animal removal service.
-Animal Services 412-795-9333 or 412-366-4225; Critter Control 724-775-5444; Giger Pest Control 724-898-2244; or others listed in the Yellow Pages.
-The Pennsylvania Game Commission will not respond to these calls.
+The Pennsylvania Game Commission does not respond to these calls.

 - Critter Control 724-775-5444